 Introduction to Big Data

 This 3-day DISCnet event, given by Adam Hill (Southampton) will provide an introduction to Big Data.

-The course runs 1st-3rd March 2021 on Zoom.

 The aims of this course are to explore how big data techniques can be used to solve massive scale data analysis problems.
 The course will aim to introduce students to both the theoretical background of cloud computing as well as the practical applications.
 The processing of large datasets using Big Data techniques, map-reduce and other techniques will be a large focus.

 The objectives of the course is that students leave equipped to design and implement Big Data processing pipelines, as well as using exploratory approaches to analyse large datasets.

 The attendees should understand the theoretical approaches to big data analysis and the design of modern big data processing pipelines.
 Students should be able to design a big data processing system as well as successfully analyse large datasets using Python and Spark.

 Practicals will require programming in Python, as well as the use of the UNIX command line / bash shell (e.g., skill learnt during the DISC6001 Software Carpentry course, or equivalent).
 While students do not need significant experience in Python itself, some serious programming experience is required as the course exercises will require you to write big data analytics code.
 This course is not suitable for students who have zero practical experience in writing code.

 Students who are not confident in Python are expected to use the resources on Python to gain experience before the class.
 All students are expected to complete the pre-study exercise which looks at lambda expressions in Python.
 This should be done at least 2 weeks prior to the course to ensure sufficient time for your cloud server accounts to be created.